rhysdiab/atlassian-connect-express-next/README.md

-# A Starter Project For Making Atlassian Add Ons with Next.js
+# A Starter Project For Making Atlassian Addons with Next.js

-The goal of this project is to have a starting place to create Atlassian addons with the latest version of Next.js
+The goal of this project is to have a starting place to create Atlassian addons with the latest version of Next.js and an express server based on [ACE](https://bitbucket.org/atlassian/atlassian-connect-express/src/master/).

 ![atlassian-connect-express-next](https://res.cloudinary.com/agiledocs-io/image/upload/v1587096451/atlassian-connect-next_rc0cxj.png)